subquery/documentation/docs/academy/herocourse/module2.md

 ```

-#### Step 3: Update the manifest file (aka project.yaml)
+#### Step 3: Update the Manifest File (aka project.yaml)

 The initialisation command also pre-creates a sample manifest file and defines 3 handlers.
-Because we are only focusing on Events, let’s remove handleBlock and handleCall from the mappings file.
+Because we are only focusing on Events, let’s remove `handleBlock`and `handleCall` from the mappings file.
 The manifest file should look like this:

 ```